 Coronado Beach South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Coronado Beach South neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

-Coronado Beach South is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Coronado Beach South neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Coronado Beach South is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, astoundingly, the Coronado Beach South neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 98.1% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular New Smyrna Beach neighborhood.

-Did you know that the Coronado Beach South neighborhood has more Brazilian and Scottish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Coronado Beach South neighborhood has more Austrian and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.5% of this neighborhood's residents have Brazilian ancestry and 5.3% have Scottish ancestry.
+In fact, 1.7% of this neighborhood's residents have Austrian ancestry and 5.9% have Scottish ancestry.

 Coronado Beach South is also pretty special linguistically.
 Significantly, 1.1% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 97.7% of the neighborhoods in America.